See the Office of University Registrar (OUR) website for information on the following:

 Conference Travel Awards

 Every Master of Laws and Doctor of Philosophy in Law student is entitled to a Conference Travel Award in support of his or her travel, accommodation and registration fee in relation to one conference per year in which the student presents a paper.
-Awards are available during the first year of study for full-time LL.M. students and during each of the first three years of study for full-time Ph.D. students.
+Awards are available during the first year of study for full-time LL.M. students and during each of the first four years of study for full-time Ph.D. students.
 Part-time LL.M. students are eligible for one Conference Award during the first two years of study.
-Part-time Ph.D. students are eligible for one Conference Award every two years, to a maximum of three awards in total.
+Part-time Ph.D. students are eligible for one Conference Award every two years, to a maximum of four awards in total.
 Precise amounts of Awards may vary slightly from year to year subject to the availability of funding and the demands on our funding each year.

 Graduate Dean’s Travel Grant